remiblancher/post-quantum-pki-lab/README.md

 ---

-## TL;DR

-- A hands-on lab to learn post-quantum PKI
-- You type commands, you build your PKI
-- ~2h interactive, minimum path 18 min
-- Goal: understand and practice ML-DSA / ML-KEM

-→ Start here: `./start.sh`

----

-## Who is this for?

-This lab is designed for **developers, DevOps, SREs, and security engineers**.

-No prior PKI expertise required, but familiarity with command line and basic security concepts is assumed.

----

 ## Why This Matters

 Quantum computers will eventually break RSA and ECC cryptography.
 The question isn't *if*, but *when*.
 Organizations need to prepare now — not panic, but plan.